SCPR/kpcc-data-team/guides/heat_map_guide.md

 ##How to make a quick heatmap

 This is a brief guide on how to make basic heatmaps using QGIS and the OpenStreetMap and Heatmap plugins.
 Steps taken from this [QGIS tutorial on how to make heatmaps](http://www.qgistutorials.com/en/docs/creating_heatmaps.html), which includes instructions on how to download plugins.
+This assumes a basic knowledge of QGIS, but it is very easy to learn how to use QGIS from scratch using the linked tutorial.

 ##### Steps